kmsimmons/canny-debugging/README.md

     Please feel free to reach out with any additional questions, Kyle

+**Other Stuff**
+    1. I noticed that on page change, the default sort ('Old') was being used.
+Ex.
+    - A user loads the page (the default sort 'Old' is selected), posts are sorted correctly.
+    - The user clicks 'Top', posts are sorted correctly (highest number of votes to lowest).
+    - The user navigates to another page -> the sort still shows 'Top' but the list is sorted by 'Old'.
+    I updated fetchPosts to keep track of the sort on page change.

+    2. The sort dropdown was only closing when an option was selected.
+To improve user experience, I added setMenuOpen(false) to the onClick method so that if the dropdown is clicked again, it closes (if a user does not want to change the sort, for example).
+I also added an event listener that closes the dropdown if the user clicks outside of the dropdown.
 ## 🎉 You're Done 🎉

 Congrats on completing our assessment.
 All that is left for you to do is submit your assessment.
 We made a command that will zip your submission and send it to us.